Lagonisi

-Lagonissi (Λαγονήσι, meaning "island of the lakes") (from latin "lago" and "νήσος") is a seaside residential area in the Athens Riviera and the southern part of Kalyvia Thorikou in East Attica.
+Lagonissi (Λαγονήσι, meaning "island of the rabbit" from the characteristic rabbit-shaped form of the Lagonisi peninsula) (from greek word "λαγός" and "νήσος") is a seaside residential area in the Athens Riviera and the southern part of Kalyvia Thorikou in East Attica.
 It is situated close to the shore and on a peninsula by the Saronic Gulf.
 Lagonisi is located approximately 30 km southeast of Athens and 35 km northwest of Cape Sounio.
 Restaurant facilities, cafeterias and bars are located mainly at the heart of Lagonissi, close to Kalyvion Avenue (the road connecting Lagonissi with Kalyvia Thorikou).
 It is part of Athens metropolitan area.

 Beaches

 Lagonisi has many sandy beaches including those of Pefko, Agios Nikolas and Galazia Akti.

 Education

 The increasing number of new residents, most notably from the southern suburbs of Athens has led to the construction of public schools for children of all ages.
 Most specifically, the last decades there have been built two nursery schools, two primary schools, one middle school and one high school.
 There are also two private nursery schools, one of whom is English-speaking.